-I love working with clients to create a unique piece of art, whether its jewellery or a larger piece of silverware, taking it from an initial idea through to a finished form having worked closely to ensure it is exactly what the client wanted.
-There is something extra special about a piece which is created purposely for the recipient, taking on board their likes and needs.
-The commissioning process is more affordable than you may think, the process is simple, pain free and perfect for those who are looking for a unique gift for a loved one.
+Working with clients to create a unique piece, whether its jewellery or silverware I something I love to do.
+The collaboration of taking an initial idea through to a finished form, working closely with the client, is both challenging and rewarding.
+There is something extra special about a piece which is created with purpose for the recipient, taking on board their likes and needs.
+The commissioning process is more affordable than you may think, I ensure the process is simple, pain free and perfect for those wanting a unique gift for a loved one.

 The next step is for me to come up with a design, which I present to you and together we tweak until you are 100% happy with it.
 Only then, and this process can take as long as necessary to ensure you are satisfied, will I start making.